 Payday loans are available 24 hours a day, 7 days a week.
 If you have computer access, you can apply anywhere, any time.
-They are the go-to loan for people who have bad credit or no credit at all.
+They are the go-to loan for people who have bad credit.
 That doesn’t mean there aren’t alternatives.

 If you are in dire need of financial help, but don’t want (or can’t access) a payday lender, what are your options?
 Well, there are actually many alternatives available to you!
 Some are good, others not so good.
 That is for you to decide.